Kyrillos-Botros/Generative-Adversarial-Networks-GANs-Specialization-Coursera/README.md

 - Lecture Notes
 - Assignments
 - Extra Labs
-- All papers presented in specialization.
+- All papers discussed in this specialization.

   ### All Credits goes to [DeepLearning.ai](https://www.deeplearning.ai) and [Coursera](https://www.coursera.org/) for presenting this great knowledge about GANs.